libp2p/blog/src/_blog/rust-libp2p-052-release.md

 Defining a request-response protocol has never been easier in `rust-libp2p`!

 As with any code that serializes data structures, be aware that any changes to it can easily be breaking and thus not backwards-compatible with older versions.

+## Hole-punching for QUIC

+Despite still being in alpha, our QUIC implementation can now establish direct connections across certain NATs, i.e. hole-punching!
+This was contributed by [@arpankapoor](https://github.com/arpankapoor) in [#3964](https://github.com/libp2p/rust-libp2p/pull/3964).

+You don't need to configure anything special besides the `dcutr` behaviour.
+See the [dcutr-example](https://github.com/libp2p/rust-libp2p/tree/libp2p-v0.52.0/examples/dcutr) in our repository for details.

 ## Thanks!